19 Years of Excellence 99% Hiring Rate

 step 1- Target Audience

-While working on my personal project to address issues with Women PG (Paying Guest) accommodations, I decided to make an application to resolve those issues.
-To gather initial insights, I casually interviewed 5-6 women.
+To gather initial insights, I casually interviewed 5-6 girl or women.
 To get structured data, I created a Google Form and received 33 responses.
-Additionally, I conducted in-depth interviews with two women facing multiple issues in their PGs, uncovering their frustrations, goals, and specific pain points.
+Additionally, I conducted in-depth interviews with two women aged 19+ facing multiple issues in their PGs.
+It uncovered their frustrations, goals, and specific pain points as my UX Design teacher Ravi Sir guided me.

 step 2- User Persona

-In this step, you use your research to make pretend people and maps that show how they feel.
+In this step, you use your research to make personas and map how they feel.
 These characters stand for different kinds of users, and they help you design with the users in mind.
 Empathy maps help you understand users’ emotions, thoughts, and behaviors.

 Empathy maps: Empathy maps are tools used to visualize a user’s thoughts, feelings, behaviors, and experiences, helping designers understand and empathize with the user’s perspective.